Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 (LAUGHTER)

-SAGAL: So you have this big hit song, "How Do I Live Without You?"
+SAGAL: So you had this big hit song, "How Do I Live Without You?"
 So we thought we'd ask you three questions about people who just could not live with each other.
-Answer two of these questions correctly, you'll win our prize for one of our listeners - Carl Kasell's voice on their voicemail.
+Answer two of these questions correctly - you'll win our prize for one of our listeners, Carl Kassell's voice on their voicemail.
 Bill, who is Trisha Yearwood playing for?

 YEARWOOD: Hey.